MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/get-help-with-domains/dns-basics.md

 [Get help with using domains in Office 365](get-help-with-domains.md) or check out one of the following:

 - Not sure where your domain is registered?
 [Get help finding your domain registrar.](find-your-domain-registrar.md)

-- [Learn what you should have on hand](https://support.office.com/article/5aaa52a3-ab4e-4a4e-80d8-dc5d4d80c8d1.aspx) before you get started setting up your domain in Office 365.

 - Find out [why you have to complete the wizard steps](https://support.office.com/article/c4207bb0-9ed5-4149-a9dd-f617e1477824.aspx) before you can use your domain with Office 365.